 According the Keith Eggener in his work “Placing Resistance: A Critique of Critical Regionalism,” an object of critical regionalism, such as a building, is something that should reflect the current needs and mindsets of the people that it seeks to represent.
 Specifically he quotes author Lewis Mumford, who claims that “Regional forms are those which most closely meet the actual conditions of life and which most fully succeed in making a people feel at home in their environment: they do not merely utilize the soil but they reflect on the current conditions of culture in their region” (Eggener 228).
 In this manner, the Mission Inn was initially a truly local, regionalist piece of architecture.
 As I have mentioned earlier, the hotel was originally built to meet the needs of the agricultural workers living in the area.
 Over time, the Inn’s purpose changed however, from housing local workers to “a grand destination hotel, the type that would attract and retain visitors from the cold east and Midwest who would stay for month at a time” (Lech 7) as Steve Lech and Kim Jarrell Johnson describe in their book, Riverside’s Mission Inn.
 Lech and Johnson also say that the hotel very quickly adapted to serve wealthy outsiders rather than the average local citizen.
 “The Mission Inn,” they explain, “grew out of the need to house successive waves of very wealthy tourists coming to Riverside” (Lech 7).
 This is the type of guest that tends to visit the Mission Inn to this day, as both room reservations and the restaurants that operate within the hotel are very pricey.
 Because of this limited accessibility to the people that, according to Eggener’s interpretation of critical regionalism, the Mission Inn should be designed to serve, it might be argued that the hotel is not a good example of critical regionalism.
 Rather, one might suggest, it is a structure whose purpose was imposed upon it by the needs of outsiders.
 However, although the hotel came to mainly serve wealthy out-of-staters, it still had the interests of the local people in mind.
 The reason that these tourists came, according to Lech and Johnson, was to take part in Riverside’s booming citrus industry, and to enjoy the beauty of Southern California in general.
 It was a way of exposing outsiders to our culture, rather than having theirs imposed upon us.
 Additionally, the famous visitors, including U.S presidents have become a point of pride for not just the hotel, but for Riversiders as well.
 Finally, the cultural significance of the hotel lies beyond its rooms.
-Regardless of whether or not one is a guest, they are welcome to walk through the hotels’s halls and courtyards to read about its rich history and enjoy its unique architecture.
+Regardless of whether or not one is a guest, they are welcome to walk through the hotel's halls and courtyards to read about its rich history and enjoy its unique architecture.
 Each year in December, they may also take part in a relatively new tradition that has extended throughout the entire downtown area with the hotel at its core: The Riverside Festival of Lights.
 The owners of the hotel begin decorating the Mission Inn and surrounding buildings month in advance in preparation for the month-long celebration that boasts thousands of attendees from both inside and outside of the Riverside area, most likely stimulating economic stimulus in the area.
-In this way, although its rooms are targeted at the wealthy, it still fits Eggener’s definition of critical regionalism by serving the local people.
+In this way, although its rooms are targeted at the wealthy, it still fits Eggener definition of critical regionalism by serving the local people.